 Background and Aim

-Clinical trials have become a corner stone (Lovato, Hill, Hertert, Hunninghake, & Probstfield, 1997) for identifying high-quality interventions in the health-care systems of developed countries.
-They enable researchers to compare the effects of new drugs and treatments against those that are currently employed, to improve the health-care of the general population by developing new guidelines and practices (NHS, 2017).
+Clinical trials have become the corner stone (Lovato, Hill, Hertert, Hunninghake, & Probstfield, 1997) for identifying high-quality interventions in the health-care systems of developed countries.
+They enable researchers to compare the effects of new drugs and treatments against those that are currently employed, to improve the health of the general population by developing new guidelines and practices (NHS, 2017).
 On the other hand, their very nature implies a risk for the patients who choose to participate, of either receiving a sub-optimal treatment or suffering previously undiscovered side-effects (Moore & Savage, 2002).
-Thus, it is of great importance to ensure the patient is aware of the risks and to enforce ethical practice during recruitment (MRC, 2016).
+Thus, it is of great importance to ensure that the patient is aware of these risks and to enforce good ethical practice during recruitment (MRC, 2016).

-Therefore, the development of Patient Information Leaflets (PILs) which are able to inform patients about essential trial features is one of the core tasks for any UK clinical trial.
-The current process for clinical research is based on the NHS proportionate approach to consent (HRA, 2017), which enables most PILs for Randomised Controlled Trials (RCTs) to be designed by filling on template forms provided by the HRA and be reviewed by an Ethics Panel as part of the research submission.
-Nonetheless, even if this information is recognized as an essential part of any RCT by the HRA (NHS, 2017), several independent studies in the last decade have consistently found most PILs have serious issues on informing patients despite fulfilling the legal requirements and following NHS recommended guidelines and templates (Reinert, et al., 2014) (Gillies, Huang, Skea, Brehaut, & Cotton, 2014) (Poplas-Susíc, Klemenc-Ketis, Kersnik, & others, 2014) (Knapp, Raynor, Silcock, & Parkinson, 2011) (Nicholls, Hankins, Hooley, & Smith, 2009).
+One of the core tasks for any UK clinical trial is therefore to develop a Patient Information Leaflet (PIL) that is able to inform patients about essential trial features.
+The current process for clinical research is based on the NHS proportionate approach to consent (HRA, 2017), which enables most PILs for Randomised Controlled Trials (RCTs) to be designed by filling in a template form provided by the HRA which is then reviewed by an Ethics Panel as part of the research submission process.
+Nonetheless, even though such PILs are required by the HRA as an essential part of any RCT (NHS, 2017), several recent studies have found that most PILs have serious issues that undermine their capacity to inform patients, despite fulfilling the legal requirements and following NHS recommended guidelines and templates (Reinert, et al., 2014) (Gillies, Huang, Skea, Brehaut, & Cotton, 2014) (Poplas-Susíc, Klemenc-Ketis, Kersnik, & others, 2014) (Knapp, Raynor, Silcock, & Parkinson, 2011) (Nicholls, Hankins, Hooley, & Smith, 2009).

-Several different approaches have been sought to address these issues from employing quantitative content analysis of the PILs’ text to engaging with Patient and Public Involvement (PPI) groups.
-However, these topics have remained a research priority as evidenced by The Health Research Board Trials Methodology and Networks (TMRN) work with the James Lind Alliance and the TrialBank to setting priorities for trial recruitment research (Healy, et al., 2018).
+Several different approaches have sought to address these issues, from employing quantitative content analysis of the PILs text to alternative methods for engaging with Patient and Public Involvement (PPI) groups.
+However, improving the quality of PILs remains a research priority, as evidenced by The Health Research Board Trials Methodology and Networks (TMRN) work with the James Lind Alliance and the TrialBank setting priorities for trial recruitment research (Healy, et al., 2018).
 Specifically, identifying which information should be communicated to patients, assessing the effect of PPI collaboration on recruitment rates and finding the best methods to deliver information are among the top five questions identified by this JLA priority-setting panel (Healy, et al., 2018).
-Therefore, it is our intention to build a tool that supports the quantitative assessment and comparison of several techniques effects on PIL readability and ease of understanding of essential trial features.
+Therefore, the aim of this project is to build a tool that supports the quantitative assessment of PIL readability and the ease of understanding of essential trial features, and to compare the effects of several techniques on this.

-The first phase of our study was the exploration of the textual characteristics of trial PILs and the type of comments expected from revisions of a PPI group.
-Based on this information we constructed a Web platform to collect comments online, link comments to specific sections of the PILs, assess the health literacy skill of the revisers, quantitatively identify sentences which require a higher literacy level than what it’s expected from the public, and employ Amazon crowdsourcing to obtain rewritings of these sentences that are easier to understand.
+The first phase of our study was exploration of the textual characteristics of trial PILs and the type of comments expected from revisions from a PPI group.
+Based on this information, we constructed a Web platform to collect public comments online, link these comments to specific sections of the PIL, assess the health literacy skill of public revisers of PILs, and quantitatively identify sentences which require a higher literacy level than the public normally have.
+The final study employs Amazon crowdsourcing (with and without extra support) to obtain rewritten versions of these sentences, and determines whether they are indeed easier to understand.

+The overall contribution of this research is to understand the challenges posed by current PILs for recruiting participants to RCTs and the value of using members of the public recruited online to improving PIL readability.
+This should yield a fast, cost effective alternative to current processes for reviewing and improving PILs, and thus better informed trial participants.

 References